Fire and rescue services

 Armed gangs have attacked foreigners outside Cabinda city.
 They have warned that attacks will continue, including:

-To protect yourself during periods of unrest, avoid protests and large public gatherings.
+To protect yourself during unrest, avoid protests and large public gatherings.
+Monitor media for updates and follow advice from local authorities.

 More information: